 - approximate 110 basis point decrease driven primarily by higher apparel product input costs, now including cotton, in the current year period.
-We expect the higher input costs will continue to negatively impact apparel product margins through the first half of 2012.
-A smaller contributor to the decrease was a lower percentage mix of higher margin North American wholesale apparel and Factory House product sales in the current year period.
-A significant driver to the sales mix impact included a lower percentage of higher margin baselayer and underwear product, partially due to the significant expansion of training apparel product offerings, including fleece and the introduction of CHARGED COTTON[®]; and - approximate 45 basis point decrease driven by a lower license revenues due to bringing hats and bags sales in-house effective January 1, 2011.
-We do not expect this trend to continue beyond 2011 following the anniversary of this transition of our hats and bags sales in-house.
+A smaller contributor to the decrease was a lower percentage mix of higher margin North American wholesale apparel and factory house product sales in the current year period.
+A significant driver to the sales mix impact included a lower percentage of higher margin baselayer and underwear product, partially due to the significant expansion of training apparel product offerings, including Fleece and the introduction of CHARGED COTTON®; and - approximate 45 basis point decrease driven by a lower license revenues due to bringing hats and bags sales in-house effective January 1, 2011.